Student Code of Conduct

 - Students must follow clear and reasonable requests by staff members.
 Students who fail to do so will be considered to be in Direct Defiance of a staff member and will face consequences.

 - Students must attend classes on a regular basis.

-- Students must not use or be under the influence or be in possession of drugs or alcohol while at school or school-related events.
+- Students must not use or be under the influence or be in possession of drugs or alcohol or cigarette or vapes while at school or school-related events.
 Failure to comply will result in an out of school suspension and will require a parent meeting.